InsightDI-workshops/CodeToCloud-Student/Challenges/Module4-Develop-IaC/Roadmap.md

     * Create a flowchart depicting the infrastructure as code deployment process of creating the dev and test environment
   * Presentations
     * Closeout Presentation
-      * Agenda
-      * Summarize Modules 1-3: what problems were solved and what work you completed
       * Module 4
         * Summary of the current state architecture
         * Review of architecture diagrams and flows